How Functional Nutrition May Hold the Key to Successful Addiction Treatment and Recovery

 But I SHOULDN’T need to take this amino acid?
 I SHOULD be able to cope on my own.

 Have you ever thought, “But I SHOULDN’T need to take this amino acid?
 I SHOULD be able to cope on my own???
-Or, you’ve been on the aminos for a […]
+Or, you’ve been on the aminos for a few weeks and feel so much better that you decide to stop them since you clearly don’t need them anymore?
+And then your symptoms come […]

 Academy for Addiction & Mental Health Nutrition visits Heartkeep